Making Money

 FAQ: Personal Trainer Salary

-Can personal trainers make 100K?
+Can personal trainers earn $100K annually?

-How much do top personal trainers make?
+What do top-earning personal trainers make?

 Kevin Martin